Turning ideas in to effective products that provide cutting egde solutions

 For Paul, the strongest sign that the company is doing well has come in the form of recognition during Austmine's 2015 awards.
 In mid-May, the company was awarded the Innovation Award for the METS sector for its app software, only the second time the award has been offered.

 Speaking about the importance of innovation, Paul highlighted how the development of this app, and similar innovations, shouldn't be seen solely as an area for new companies.

 'I think often at times we associate innovation with startups.
 Innovation isn't a one-off, it's something that small- to medium-sized companies bring to industries like mining.'

 Paul joined TEC in 1999, a membership he maintained after moving to Colorado, where he continued to take part in a group.
 After moving back to Australia, Paul became one of the senior members of a new TEC group, helping him to see how useful this forum is for business owners trying to grow their operations.

 'Going over to the US, the businesses were bigger and it was a bit intimidating at the start because our business was quite small,' said Paul.
 'Eight years on, I would say the biggest challenge was leaving that group because I'd become very good friends with a number of the people in that group.'

 'Coming back, I joined a group that was just getting together.
 We all agreed 'let's take this to the next level' and, after being together for a long time, we are reaching that higher plane of performance where people are willing to share.'

 Having been in TEC for so long, Paul has also seen many of the common issues that affect organisations of all sizes.

-'Just having been in TEC for 19 years, I've seen a lot of similar issues come up - issues with family businesses, with growth, with customers and of course with equity and senior management.'
+'Just having been in TEC for over 20 years, I've seen a lot of similar issues come up - issues with family businesses, with growth, with customers and of course with equity and senior management.'